-[PRS_SOMEIP_00241] [The size of the length field for arrays, structs, unions and string shall be greater than 0 in the configuration. | (RS SOMEIP 00050)
+[PRS_SOMEIP_00241] [If TLV is used the size of the length field for arrays, structs, unions and strings shall be greater than 0.|(RS SOMEIP 00050)

 The TLV serialization requires the usage of length fields.
 When wire type 4 is used, the length field size must be statically configured.
 When wire types 5-7 (dynamic length field size) are used, the static configuration of the length field size must also be present since not all length fields are preceded by a tag, e.g. structs contained in an array or the top-level struct contained in a SOME/IP event.
 Not using length fields here would result in ambiguities.